mozilla/data-docs/src/datasets/jetstream.md

 <!-- toc -->

-Statistical summaries of telemetry data from experiments run in Mozilla products are provided by Jetstream.
+Statistical summaries of telemetry data from experiments run in Mozilla products are provided by [Jetstream].
 These summaries are published to BigQuery and serve both as the substrate for the result visualization platform and as a resource for data scientists.

-Jetstream runs as part of the nightly ETL job.
-The tables are published to the dataset `moz-fx-data-experiments.mozanalysis`.
+Jetstream runs as part of the nightly ETL job (see Scheduling below).
+Jetstream is also run after pushes to the [jetstream-config] repository.
+Jetstream publishes tables to the dataset `moz-fx-data-experiments.mozanalysis`.

 Experiments are analyzed using the concept of analysis windows.
 Analysis windows describe an interval marked from each client’s day of